mbehrle/docker-gnuhealth-demo/README.md

     docker-compose up

-get yourself a cup of coffee...
+and get yourself a cup of coffee...

 The first setup will take some time for